Adit1601/Vibe-Coding/selective Site access/README.md

 - **Password Protection**: Lock the extension with a customizable password
 - **Pause Blocking**: Temporarily disable blocking for specified time periods
 - **Focus Mode**: Ignore allowlist and block all domains in blocklist
+- **Auto-Refresh**: Automatically refresh tabs with specific domains at scheduled intervals
 - **Backup & Restore**: Export and import your blocklist and allowlist
 - **Dark Mode UI**: Modern, elegant dark-themed interface
 - **SPA Navigation Support**: Handles YouTube and other single-page applications